yorukot/superfile/website/src/content/docs/overview.md

 ![](https://github.com/yorukot/superfile/blob/main/asset/demo.png?raw=true)

 # What is superfile?
-Superfile is a modern terminal file manager crafted with a strong focus on user interface, functionality, and ease of use.
+superfile is a modern terminal file manager crafted with a strong focus on user interface, functionality, and ease of use.
 Built with [Go](https://go.dev/) and [Bubble Tea](https://github.com/charmbracelet/bubbletea), it combines a visually appealing design with the simplicity of terminal tools, providing a fresh, accessible approach to file management.

 # Why was superfile built?
 Before creating superfile, I tried a lot of terminal file managers, but I was often disappointed by their UI design.
 So, I built superfile with a primary focus on delivering a refined, user-friendly interface.